Code-Institute-Submissions/mabin9527-Bakery-Store/README.md

 ### Structure
 The page is structured in a well-known, recognizable, user friendly, and easy-to-learn way.
 Users will see a familiar type of navigation bar with bakery store logo on the left side and the navigation links on the other side when customers first come to our website.
-The website consists of five separate pages:
+The website consists of four separate pages:
 - Homepage with latest infomation about store and Sunday special offers.
 - Cake page includes various birthday cakes for customers.
 - Bread page provides wide range of choices to meet the needs of all.
 - Contact page with a contact form that can collect feedback from customers, which helps store to improve service quailty.
-- Thank-you page gives customers who write down their real thinking sincere thanks.

 ## Technologies Used